aPR0T0/Eklavya-Copter-Control/README.md

   - [Citation](#citation)
 <!--ABOUT THE PROJECT -->
 ## About The Project
-Drone aviation is an emerging industry.
-With possibilities for its applications in agriculture, healthcare, e-commerce as well as traffic control.
-We wanted to get first hand experience with how a drone is designed as well as how it flies to get a firm grasp on the principles needed to work with drones in the future.
+Drone aviation is an emerging industry with possible applications in agriculture, healthcare, e-commerce as well as traffic control.
+We were interesting in getting first hand experience in Dynamics of a UAV to get a firm grasp on the principles needed to work with drones in the future.
+Extending the maneuverability of unmanned areal vehicles promises to yield a considerable increase in the areas in which these systems can be used.
+Some such applications are the performance of more complicated inspection tasks and the generation of complex uninterrupted movements of an attached camera.
+In our project, we our designing and implementing a control system for a novel aerial platform that combines the advantages of existing multi-rotor systems with the agility of omnidirectionally controllable platforms.
+We are using a hexacopter with co-axial tiltable rotors(omav) allowing the system to decouple the control of position and orientation.

+This project involves understanding key concepts of Dynamics of UAVs, Modern Robotics, Control Systems, ROS, Gazebo which is essential knowledge to understand and work in the field of Robotics

-Our full project report can be found [here]()
+Our full project report can be found [here](./report/Project_Report_Copter_Control.pdf)

 ## Project workflow
-- To learn about different control systems and make gazebo simulation of a modelled hexacopter by ETH-Zürich
+- To learn about different control systems
+- Understanding Dynamics of a UAV and of our system(omav)
+- Design a Control System for our model(omav)which is a model of hexacopter modelled by ETH-Zürich
-- Make the control system
+- Implementing the Control System in Simulation(Gazebo)
-- Implementation

 ### Tech Stack

 - [ROS Noetic](http://wiki.ros.org/noetic)
 - [Gazebo](http://gazebosim.org/)
 - [Python 3](https://www.python.org/downloads/)
+- Modern Robotics
+- Control Systems

 ### File Structure
 ```
 👨‍💻Eklavya-Copter-Control
- ┣ 📂Assets                                 #contains gifs, videos and images of the results
+ ┣ 📂assets                                 #contains gifs, videos and images of the results
+ ┣ 📂report
+ ┣ 📂rotors_comm                          # Contains msg files for windspeed
+ ┣ 📂rotos_description                    # All urdfs and meshes are found in here
+ ┃ ┣ 📂meshes
+ ┃ ┣ 📂urdf
+ ┃ ┃ ┗ 🗃️omav.xacro
+ ┃ ┣ 🗃️CMakeLists.txt
+ ┃ ┗ 🗃️package.xml
  ┣ 📂rotors_gazebo
- ┃ ┗ 📂launch                             # launch files
+ ┃ ┣ 📂launch                             # launch files
  ┃ ┃ ┗ 🗃️mav.launch                       # There are other launch files too but this is basic
  ┃ ┣ 📂models                             # files and meshes used to render the model
+ ┃ ┣ 📂resource                             # files and meshes used to render the model
  ┃ ┣ 📂worlds                             # world files
  ┃ ┃ ┗ 🗃️basic.world
  ┃ ┣ 🗃️CMakeLists.txt
  ┃ ┗ 🗃️package.xml
- ┣ 📂dynamic_tutorials                    # Contains files for pid sliders
- ┣ 📂rotors_comm                          # Contains msg files for windspeed
- ┣ 📂rotos_description                    # All urdfs and meshes are found in here
- ┃ ┣ 📂meshes
- ┃ ┗ 📂urdf
- ┃ ┃ ┗ 🗃️omav.xacro
- ┃ ┗ 📂rotors_gazebo_plugins
+ ┣ 📂rotors_gazebo_plugins
  ┣ 📂scripts                            # python programs used to run the drone
  ┃ ┣🗃️control_omav.py                   # controller which initializes the controller node
  ┃ ┣🗃️pid_omav.py                       # contains the pid term calculations